Dr Rebecca Yu Li

 Topics

-I am currently supervising PhD students whose research focuses on digital technologies, governance, and organisational sustainability, with strong relevance to policy and real-world practice.
+I am currently supervising PhD students whose work aligns with this research agenda on digital technologies, governance, organisational resilience and sustainability.

-Chuanbei Lyu: Research focuses on the application of blockchain technology in sustainable food supply chain management, examining how blockchain can enhance transparency, traceability, and trust in addressing environmental, social and governance (ESG) challenges.
-The project adopts a case-based approach to explore how blockchain enables sustainability outcomes and contributes to ESG goals within complex food supply chains.
+Chuanbei Lyu is researching blockchain technology in sustainable food supply chain management.
+Her project examines how blockchain can enhance transparency, traceability and trust in addressing environmental, social and governance challenges, and how blockchain-enabled systems can support sustainability outcomes in complex food supply chains.